rahatbhambri/Social-media-service/README.md

    </pre>

 ## Testing endpoints
-Please find the link to postman collection attached
+Please reply the emails so that i can share the postman collection

 ## Environment
 Tested on windows 11